A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences

 \section{Results}

-We test the performance of $\chi^{2}_{\rm lens}$ on the DST dataset used in ~\cite{goyal2021}.
-The DST dataset contains $\sim 300$ lensed injection pairs and $1000$ unrelated injections, which we then combined pairwise to get around half a million unlensed pairs for our analysis, making the lensed to unlensed pairs ratio $\sim 1/1600$.
-The distribution of injection parameters, along with the template bank parameters, is shown in Fig.~\ref{fig:dst_inj_param}.
-The template bank used in our analysis is a 3.5 PN geometric bank~\cite{babak2006template}.
-Since the injection parameters do not include spins, it is useful to visualize the intrinsic parameters in \textit{chirp time} $(\tau)$ coordinates defined as follows,
+We test the performance of $\chi^{2}_{\rm lens}$ on the DST (DataSet Training) dataset (see Appendix \ref{append_table} for injection parameters) used in Ref.~\cite{Goyal:2021hxv}.
+This dataset consists of $\sim 300$ lensed injection pairs and $1000$ unrelated injections.
+By combining the unrelated injections pairwise, we construct roughly half a million unlensed pairs for our analysis, resulting in a lensed-to-unlensed ratio of about $1{:}1600$.
+The distribution of injection parameters, along with the template bank parameters, is shown in Figure~\ref{fig:dst_inj_param}.
+The prescription to generate the injection dataset has been detailed in Appendix A of \cite{Haris:2018vmn}.
+The template bank used in our analysis is a 3.5 post-Newtonian (PN) geometric bank~\cite{babak2006template}.
+Since we consider nonspinning injections in our analysis, we visualize the intrinsic parameters in \textit{chirp time} $(\tau)$ coordinates~\cite{Cokelaer_2007} defined as follows:

-Here $\tau_0$ is the Newtonian time of coalescence of the signal, and $\tau_3$ corresponds to the 1.5 PN order.
-Also, $\eta$ is the ratio of the reduced mass to the total mass $M_{\rm tot}$.
-For all the computations, we use the zero-detuned high-power PSD of Advanced LIGO at design sensitivity, with lower frequency cutoff $f_{\rm low} = 15$ Hz, as implemented in \texttt{PyCBC} \cite{pycbc}.
-All waveforms for both the signal and templates are generated using the \textsc{IMRPhenomD} waveform approximant \cite{husa2016frequency, khan2016frequency}.
-Since $\chi^{2}_{\rm lens}$ is a single detector test, we \textit{rescale the luminosity distances} for all the injections so that the signal amplitude $(A_{1,2})$ is at least 8.
+Here $\tau_0$ is the Newtonian time of coalescence of the signal and $\tau_3$ corresponds to the 1.5 PN order. $\eta$ is the ratio of the reduced mass to the total mass $M_{\rm tot}$ calculated in the detector frame.
+For all computations, we use the zero-detuned high-power PSD of Advanced LIGO at design sensitivity, with lower frequency cutoff $f_{\rm low} = 15$ Hz, as implemented in \textsc{PyCBC} \cite{pycbc}.
+All waveforms for both the signal and the templates are generated using the \textsc{IMRPhenomD} waveform approximant \cite{husa2016frequency, khan2016frequency}.
+Since $\chi^{2}_{\rm lens}$ is a single detector test, we \textit{rescale the luminosity distances} for all injections so that the signal amplitudes $A_{1}$ and $A_2$ are at least 8.